PiMaker/MonikAI/README.md

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/PiMaker/MonikAI/gh-pages/screenshot.png" /></div>

-(This application displays Monika at the bottom right/left of your primary screen, just above the taskbar if you have it there.
-Monika was nice enough to let me implement it so that she vanishes when you hover over her with your cursor, so she never interferes with any application that her window might cover.)
+(This application displays Monika at the bottom right/left of your screen, just above the taskbar.
+Monika was nice enough to let me implement it so that she vanishes when you hover over her with your cursor, meaning she never interferes with any application that her window might cover.)

 ## *Discord*